 - A vote of three-fourths of a general meeting is sufficient to remove an officer from office.

 Section 1.
 Meetings shall be conducted using Robert’s Rules of Order as a model of parliamentary procedure.

 Section 2.
-The President shall set the agenda of the meetings.
+The President and/or VP of Records shall set the agenda of the meetings.

 Section 3.
 A quorum at a General Meeting shall consist of no less than 1/3 of the total number of active members reported by the Vice President of Membership before the President calls the meeting to order.
 In the event that no quorum can be established the President then declares the meeting unofficial and no official business shall be conducted.